AnabeatrizMacedo241/AnaBeatrizMacedo-Portfolio/README.md

 - `Naive Bayes` model to classify the severity of Covid-19 from patients.

 # [CENIPA API ✈︎](https://github.com/AnabeatrizMacedo241/CENIPA_API)
-- Facilitating the use of the CENIPA DataBase(Aeronautical Accident Investigation and Prevention Center of Brazil).
+- Optimized use of the CENIPA DataBase(Aeronautical Accident Investigation and Prevention Center of Brazil).
 - Comprehensive insights of the facts that occurred and drawing conclusions through its Data.
 - Does the Weather affect the accidents?
 The engines of the plane?
 The type of the plane?
 - Is there a state or city with much more accidents?